 What Evagrius and his mentor, Origen (185-254 C.E.), taught us is that when we follow this ascetic path of purgation, watchfulness and devotion, God becomes gradually more knowable, but not in a cognitive, objective way.
 This is a wholly different kind of knowing because what is being known is beyond our thoughts, concepts, images, memories and imagination.
 It is the deep background of all these things.
 For Evagrius, the knowledge of God is a wholly luminous “infinite ignorance,” an embracing amorphia (Greek: formlessness) within and beyond our ordinary lives.
 Evagrius–and his Orthodox followers–would call this gradual awakening to a new, transcendent knowing a process of divinization (theosis).
 He would say that at birth we are already manifesting the image of God.
 But as we grow into our maturity, we must make our own efforts as free beings who choose to surrender to God.
 In these efforts we are attaining to the likeness of God, manifesting God’s grace and love in everything that we are and do (Genesis 1:26-27).

 The path of theosis is central to what we call in My Dear Far-Nearness, First Person awareness; and theosis is the invisible foundation of trinitarian consciousness .
 But again, this is a kind of knowing that moves beyond knowing about something.
-This kind of knowing is a becoming.
+This kind of knowing is a subtle or tacit way of knowing.
 The Holy Trinity is not an object in our cognitive inner space, and not anything out there that we can see, hear or touch objectively.
 It is not a noun, and it is not three separate beings.
 The Holy Trinity is a Presence within our presence, a way of being and a consciousness that we are being invited into, in each moment.
 It is a knowing that can only be obtained by an intellectual unknowing, and a knowing of the heart.
-And because the emphasis is on purging ourselves of all attachments and becoming free of self centered perception, we can only “know” the Trinity by unknowing and loving ourselves, others, and God.
+And because the emphasis is on purging ourselves of all attachments and becoming free of self centered perception, we can only “know” the Trinity by unknowing while we are loving ourselves, others, and God.
 We must become mystery in order to discover ultimate Mystery of the First Person.

 We are not who we thought we were when we began this journey into God.
 We are becoming unknowable to ourselves, and it is only from this “un-place” within us that we can perceive the unknowability of the One who creates us.
 This is the practice of the First Person of the Trinity.